prmtrun/primate/docs/modules/voby.md

 # Voby

-This handler module serves Voby components with the `.voby` extension.
+This module serves Voby components using the `.voby` extension.

 ## Install